sensu-plugins/community/PLUGIN_STYLEGUIDE.md

 ## Additional notes

 Use the **Additional notes** section to provide further context for users who will download and deploy your plugin.
-For example, you might explain whether your plugin requires an on-disk configuration file to properly operate (such as templates for notification plugins) or recommend the creation of RBAC roles which allow your plugin to make calls to the Sensu backend API.
-Make sure to describe any additional configuration needed to operate your plugin in this section.
+For example, you might explain whether your plugin requires an on-disk configuration file to properly operate (such as templates for notification plugins) or recommend that users create RBAC roles that allow your plugin to make calls to the Sensu backend API.
+Describe any additional configuration needed to operate your plugin in this section.

 ## Contributing

-We recommend that all community plugins include a **CONTRIBUTING **document in their repositories.
-If you create a plugin from the [Sensu Go Plugin](https://github.com/sensu/sensu-go-plugin) repository, a **CONTRIBUTING** document is included in the repository.
-If you create a plugin using a different method, you can add your own **CONTRIBUTING** document.
-Some examples from around the community can be found here:
+We recommend that all community plugins include a **CONTRIBUTING** document in their repositories.
+If you create a plugin from the [Sensu Go Plugin](https://github.com/sensu/sensu-go-plugin) repository, a CONTRIBUTING document is included in the repository.
+If you create a plugin using a different method, you can add your own CONTRIBUTING document.
+Examples of CONTRIBUTING documents from the community include:

 *   [Contributing to Sensu Go](https://github.com/sensu/sensu-go/blob/master/CONTRIBUTING.md)
 *   [Sensu Plugins Developer Guidelines](http://sensu-plugins.io/docs/developer_guidelines.html)